 Melanie Griffith is electrifying as Holly.
 From a feminist standpoint, the surface of Body Double shows women as objects to be glorified for the male gaze.
 Griffith’s performance scratches that surface to expose a strong female in charge of her own destiny.
 As a woman in the adult entertainment industry, Holly knows her own worth.
 She demands complete control of her work and expects to be well-compensated.
 As De Palma’s feature is a pastiche to the works of Hitchcock, it is unsurprising to find Melanie Griffith’s appearance.
 Her mother is Tippi Hedren, star of The Birds and Marnie.

 By having the audience follow Jake’s narrative, De Palma suggests that there is a voyeur in all of us.
-The availability of the pornography in the early 1980s proved there was high demand for the material.
-One scene shows a Tower Records (RIP) store that keeps the supply of VHS porn well-stocked.
-After having followed Gloria, Jake is shown to be impassively watching an X-rated channel.
+The availability of adult films in the early 1980s proved there was high demand for the material.
+One scene shows a Tower Records (RIP) store that keeps their supply of adult flicks well-stocked.
+After having followed Gloria, Jake is shown to be impassively watching an adult channel.
 It is important to note is he was not shown doing so before.
 He prefers a personal relationship and it is not necessarily in his character to be a Peeping Tom.
-Watching the pornography is impersonal to him unlike with Gloria where he feels a connection.
+Watching adult films is impersonal to him unlike with Gloria where he feels a connection.

 While keeping a high level of suspense, De Palma incorporates another layer to the film that almost invites the audience into participation.
 Many audience members might be thrown by the way in which the director inserts moments that take the viewer out of the experience.
 This is a deliberate style choice.
 One example of this style is a scene revealing the technical aspect of using a body double.
 Jake is in the shower with an actress and the director yells, “Cut!”
 The body double then steps in to do the “dirty work.”
 The final cut of the sequence is played for the benefit of the audience to show how two very different people can be made to look like one.
 De Palma is literally telling the audience that they should not believe everything they see which is the main theme of the film.